BenoitBalzac/TextCleaningExamples/README.md

 WannProfiler.py - This script can output gnuplot files to show the Bloch wavefunction composition in a given energy window (The NBANDS index) for a given Wannier function.
 Will add user prompt flexibility soon, curren version only does first d1 orbital

-oreo.py - this script strips the change in Kohn-Sham eigenvalues and changes in its occupation with respect to different geometries to a .dat file.
-This output is then passed to a Fortran program that calculates linear-response for strongly-correlated materials

-Re-wt.py - in principle can reproduce any change in geometry with the cartesian components given by VASP's IBRION=7 routine (the linear-response calculations)

 E_pt_by_pt.py - Just a simple script to extract total Kohn-Sham energies, k-point, and band index for post-processing with awk later (finite-difference).
 Will update such that files can be prompted to be renamed, then subtracted with the awk commands via Python os module.